#sparkchamber 080618 — Robyn Freer

 From people around me, suggestions from colleagues or students.
 Visual artwork really gets my juices flowing.
 Seeing something unexpected.
 Social media is another great resource, I often scour Pinterest for ideas about building new jumps in the outdoor cross-country course.
 Watching videos of previous show seasons to improve techniques and riding position.
 There’s no shortage of inspiration to draw on for good ideas.
 I’m always priming the well and storing things away for later use.

-2. What is the itch you are trying to scratch?
+2.]
+What is the itch you are scratching?

 I love being able to watch my students — from recreational riders to those on the show team — improve their skills and develop confidence by mastering the complexities of riding a horse.
 It’s about watching a student overcome fear, hesitation, physical and mental limitations … pushing past barriers and developing into a more confident person.
 Foxwood riders are learning about communication, attention to detail, responsibility, teamwork, time management as well as health and safety.
 These are transferrable life skills and will serve them well in their non-barn lives.